Erotic literature: 18th century

-A famous collection of four erotic poems, was published in England in 1763, called An Essay on Woman.
+In the 18th century, a famous collection of four erotic poems, was published in England in 1763, called An Essay on Woman.
 This included the title piece, an obscene parody of Alexander Pope's "An Essay on Man"; "Veni Creator: or, The Maid's Prayer", which is original; the "Universal Prayer", an obscene parody of Pope's poem of the same name, and "The Dying Lover to his Prick", which parodies "A Dying Christian to his Soul" by Pope.
 These poems have been attributed to John Wilkes and/or Thomas Potter and receive the distinction of being the only works of erotic literature ever read out loud and in their entirety in the House of Lords—before being declared obscene and blasphemous by that body and the supposed author, Wilkes, declared an outlaw.

 Robert Burns worked to collect and preserve Scottish folk songs, sometimes revising, expanding, and adapting them.
 One of the better known of these collections is The Merry Muses of Caledonia (the title is not by Burns), a collection of bawdy lyrics that were popular in the music halls of Scotland as late as the 20th century.